Inferring system parameters from the bursts of the accretion-powered pulsar IGR J17498-2921: Results

 It is interesting that the final observed burst in the train is at lower fluence than it's predecessor, the opposite of the trend for the predicted bursts.
 In response the $\alpha$-value is even higher, around 400, and significantly in excess of the values earlier in the outburst.
 Although systematic effects and incorrect instrumental cross-calibration may affect the fluence measurement of this burst (observed with {\it Swift}), if the fluence is reliable it may indicate either that the burning is incomplete, or also that steady burning is removing a higher fraction of the accreted fuel than earlier in the outburst.

-The system parameters appear to largely support the case for high inclination, with both $\xi_b$ and $\xi_p$ well in excess of 1 (Fig. \ref{fig:igr_xis}).
-Interestingly, the preferred value of $\xi_b$ is in excess of typical ranges for the standard ``model A'', and instead falls in the region traced by the flared trapezoidal (B) or triangular (C) model profiles of \cite{he16}.
-The implied inclination is $60^\circ$ or higher, where the flared disk edge begins to obstruct the line of sight to the neutron star, substantially attenuating both the persistent and burst flux.
+The system parameters appear to largely support the case for high inclination, with both $\xi_b$ and $\xi_p$ well in excess of 1 (Fig. \ref{fig:igr_xis}). {With most of these bursts exhibiting no evidence of photospheric radius-expansion, we expect the sole contribution to $\xi_b$ to be the burst emission anisotropy (cf. with \S\ref{sec:s1808}). } Interestingly, the preferred value of $\xi_b$ is in excess of typical ranges for the standard ``model A'', and instead falls in the region traced by the flared trapezoidal (B) or triangular (C) model profiles of \cite{he16}.
+The implied inclination is $60^\circ$ or higher, where the flared disk edge begins to obstruct the line of sight to the neutron star, substantially attenuating both the persistent and burst flux. { This value is consistent with the inferred range derived from persistent spectral modelling with a reflection component by \cite{illiano24b}, but not with the smaller values (30--40$^\circ$) inferred by \cite{bhatt24a} and \cite{li24} based on similar approaches. }

 The implied composition for the burst fuel is both H- and CNO-poor (Fig. \ref{fig:igr_pos}), with most remarkably the preferred $Z$ values an order of magnitude below solar.
 Perhaps to compensate, the implied base flux is higher than usually assumed, around 2~MeV~nucleon$^{-1}$.